OoLunar/Tomoe/README.md

 ![Code Size](https://img.shields.io/github/languages/code-size/OoLunar/Tomoe?style=for-the-badge&logo=appveyor&color=blueviolet&logo=none)![Lines of Code](https://img.shields.io/tokei/lines/github/OoLunar/Tomoe?style=for-the-badge&logo=appveyor&color=blueviolet&label=Total%20Lines%20of%20Code&logo=none)[![Discord](https://img.shields.io/discord/832354798153236510?style=for-the-badge&color=blueviolet&label=Chat%20On%20Discord&logo=discord)](https://discord.gg/5gm3pUt8Fg)

+# HOLD IT!
+Tomoe is currently going under an extensive rewrite.
+No part of this project should really be used.
+If you want to help with the code, checkout the rewrite/remora branch.
+Thank you!

 # How to setup Tomoe

 If you wish to host Tomoe yourself, skip on down to prerequisites.
 If you just want Tomoe to join your guild: https://discord.com/oauth2/authorize?client_id=481314095723839508&scope=applications.commands%20bot&permissions=8